RevealBi/sdk-samples-javascript/FilteringDashboards/dynamic-filters/readme.md

 # Dynamic Filters in Reveal BI SDK
-A sample project demonstrating how to dynamically pass parameters from your application to the server and generate dashboards using the :contentReference[oaicite:0]{index=0}.
+A sample project demonstrating how to dynamically pass parameters from your application to the server and generate dashboards.
 This shows how to execute custom queries/functions in your database based on user-context filters, custom headers, and dynamic dashboard creation.

 ---